 British audio enthusiast magazine What Hi-Fi? has up-to-date reviews of many types of audio equipment, including headphones.
 Reviews are of varying length, but are generally brief and undated.
 The Grado SR60i gets a perfect rating and is described as having "hugely accomplished sound in all respects."
 What Hi-Fi? names the SR60i the Headphones Product of the Year for 2009.
 Visually, it is almost indistinguishable from its predecessor model, the SR60.
 It is surpassed by the SR80i, the reviewer writes.

 Head-Fi.org has forums where users can post their opinions of headphones.
-Here, user "fjrabon" compares the Grado SR60i with Denon's AHD1001 closed-style headphones in a lengthy posting, concluding that listening to the SR60 is a "jaw-dropping experience."
+Here, user "fjrabon" compares the Grado SR60i with a set of closed-back Denon headphones in a lengthy posting, concluding that listening to the SR60 is a "jaw-dropping experience."